CCSU-Robotics-Research/techdocs-llm/README.md

 - Once you reach the terminal run this command: pacman -S mingw-w64-x86_64-pango
 - For more information visit https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#installation

-You must have these packages installed to your local machine prior to installing any Python packages.
+You must have the following packages installed to your local machine prior to installing any Python packages.

 - **Python**: Install the latest version of Python from https://python.org.
+When first running the installer, ensure 'Add Python to Path' is checked off.
+After installing Python, close and reopen your terminal and/or IDE.
 Verify Python is installed with `python --version`.
 Python version 3.11 or newer is required.
-- **FFmpeg**: Install the latest version from https://ffmpeg.org, or use the Homebrew package manager.
+- **FFmpeg**: Install the latest version of [FFmpeg](https://ffmpeg.org) using `winget install ffmpeg` on Windows, `brew install ffmpeg` on Mac, and on `sudo apt install ffmpeg` Linux.
+After installing FFmpeg, close and reopen your terminal and/or IDE.
 Verify FFmpeg is installed on your system with `ffmpeg -version`.
+Do not run pip install ffmpeg, that is not the correct package.
 - **tkinter:** Tkinter should already be included as a part of Python.
 However, to install tkinter, use `sudo apt-get install python3-tk`.
 If that doesn't work, try `pip install tk`.
 To verify installation of tkinter, run `python -m tkinter` in the Terminal.
 If you see a GUI window popup, then Tkinter is installed on your system. _(NOTE: Despite successful installation, you may see a warning in PyCharm saying "Package requirement 'tkinter' is not satisfied" — if the program still runs and displays a GUI window, you can safely ignore this warning.)_

+If using PyCharm, after installing Python, FFmpeg, and restarting PyCharm, it should prompt you to create a virtual environment.
+Accept and create the virtual environment with the requirements installed.
+You will not need to follow the 'Python Package Requirements' steps below.

 ## Python Package Requirements:
 To install all the below requirements, use `pip install -r requirements.txt`, or use `pip install <package-name>` and install each package separately.